Alexander Lacey: Big Cat Trainer and Animal Lover

 “Goldie is the clown of the group,” says Lacey.
 “She’s mischievous — always messing around and during performances, she wants me to rub her tummy before she’ll leave the ring.
 Mali is a bit more aggressive and Princess has her own way of reminding me that she wants to be the center of attention.
 The lionesses actually get a little jealous at times.”

 Similar to the lionesses, the lady tigers have their own unique temperaments and characteristics.
 Bella, for example, is an affectionate beauty that likes to kiss and cuddle.
-Suzy enjoys a dip in the “pool” on a hot day and Tara can be a bit shy.
+Suzy enjoys a dip in the “pool” on a hot day and India can be a bit shy.

 Each female lion and tiger has her own special relationship with "Top Cat" Alexander Lacey.